robb1e/simple_bdd/README.md

 	[Ww]hen "this happens" # calls this_happens
 	[Tt]hen "this change occurs" #calls this_change_occurs
 	[Aa]nd "this other side effect happens" #this_other_side_effect_happens

+## RSpec

+You'll need to require SimpleBDD in the spec helper and include it into your tests like so:

+	require 'simple_bdd'

+	RSpec.configure do |config|
+  	  config.include SimpleBdd
+	end

 ## Contributing